haihala/mandarin/rules/cards.md

 Example momentary could draw two cards and then go to the graveyard.

+### Land

+Quite similar to the ones in mtg.
+More often utility based and the differences in mana carry over.

 ## Factions

 Factions are the closest thing to mtg colors.
 Different factions have strengths and weaknesses.